 The Nomination and Remuneration Committee consists of at least three members, the majority of whom are Independent External Directors in principle.
 The chairperson is selected by the mutual election of the members.
-(The current chairperson is the Representative Director & President.)
+The Nomination and Remuneration Committee currently consists of two Independent External directors and one Internal director.
+An Independent External director serves as Chairperson of the Nomination and Remuneration Committee, which ensures the fairness, transparency, objectivity, and independence of the Board of Directors' functions related to nomination and remuneration of director candidates.